 Camino de Madrid Guidebook

-Starting from the regions of Madrid, Segovia, and Valladolid, the route takes pilgrims through the province of Leon.
+Starting from Madrid, Segovia, and Valladolid regions, the route takes pilgrims through the province of Leon.
 Eventually, it joins the popular Camino Frances.

 Camino de Madrid Guidebook: Pilgrim Guides: Madrid to Sahagún by Johnnie Walker and Angelika Schneider

-As the only guidebook detailing Camino de Madrid, there are a lot of expectations placed on it.
+As the only guidebook detailing Camino de Madrid, many expectations are placed on it.

 - Includes complete addresses and phone numbers of local accommodations